Bergvca/string_grouper/tutorials/tutorial_1.md

 matches = match_strings(accounts['name'], master_id = accounts['id'], min_similarity = 0.7)
 ```

-***Tip:*** If the dataset being matched is large, and you wish to experiment with the minimum similarity option, it may be helpful to import only a limited dataset during testing, and increase to the full dataset when ready.
+***Tip:*** If the data set being matched is large, and you wish to experiment with the minimum similarity option, it may be helpful to import only a limited data set during testing, and increase to the full data set when ready.
 The number of rows imported can be specified in this way:

 ```python
 # We only look at the first 50k as an example